 16MM + SUPER 8 FILM PRODUCTION

 In this analog film production class, students explore the moving image as a visual language system and creative tool for self-expression.
-Students shoot with Bolex 16mm and Super 8 cameras and learn the interdependence of time, light and motion.
-Principles of film exposure, latitude, non-sync sound strategies, film stocks, analog and digital editing techniques and darkroom processes – traditional and alternative – will be explored.
+Students shoot with Bolex 16mm and Super 8 cameras, while learning the interdependence of time, light, and motion.
+Principles of film exposure, latitude, non-sync sound strategies, film stocks, analog and digital editing techniques, and darkroom processes – traditional and alternative – will be explored.
 In addition to shooting short film projects, students experiment with various handmade film techniques, cut found-footage montages, and critique each other’s work.
 Daily screenings of avant-garde, animated, independent and foreign films engage students with a diverse range of ideas and conceptual story-telling techniques.
 Students develop their own vision and analytic tools while gaining hands-on experience in film production.
 Final work is screened in a theatrical setting at the end of the program.
 No prior experience in film production is necessary; all equipment and film stock will be provided.

 DIGITAL + EXPERIMENTAL PHOTOGRAPHY

 The digital photography program at NYSSSA engages young photographers at all levels to make work that develops a personal vision of what photographic arts can be.
 Students will learn the fundamentals of the DSLR camera, studio lighting and street photography, and edit in Adobe Photoshop and Lightroom.
 Students print their images in small, large, and book formats, and explore alternative processes including image-appropriation, cyanotypes, and Polaroid and ink transfers.
 In addition to looking at work by conceptual, social documentary, portrait, and nature photographers we explore work by filmmakers, performance artists, painters, and photo historians and theorists.
 At the end of the program, students install their final projects in a gallery for a final show that is open to the public, family and friends.